Ma Yansong

-Ma Yansong (马岩松 (Mǎ Yánsōng)); is the principal architect and founder of MAD Architects, a global design practice with offices located in Los Angeles, Rome, and Beijing.
-Renowned for his bold designs, Ma has led MAD in the creation of many significant structures around the world, including the Lucas Museum of Narrative Arts, Harbin Opera House, Quzhou Stadium, FENIX Museum, The Yue Cheng Courtyard Kindergarten, Jiaxing Train Station, Shenzhen Bay Culture Park, One River North, and the Tunnel of Light.
+Ma Yansong (马岩松 (Mǎ Yánsōng)) is the principal partner and founder of MAD Architects, a global design practice with offices located in Los Angeles, Rome, and Beijing.
+Renowned for his bold designs, Ma has led MAD in the creation of many significant structures around the world, including the Lucas Museum of Narrative Art, Harbin Opera House, Quzhou Stadium, FENIX Museum, The Yue Cheng Courtyard Kindergarten, Jiaxing Train Station, Shenzhen Bay Culture Square, One River North, and the Tunnel of Light.
 His design approach emphasizes a harmonious integration of urban landscapes, natural elements, and human experiences.

-He shares his knowledge as an adjunct professor and visiting professor at University of Southern California, Beijing University of Civil Engineering and Architecture and Tsinghua University.

 Early life and background

 Ma Yansong was born in Beijing in 1975.
-He holds a Master's Degree in Architecture from Yale University and a Bachelor's Degree from the Beijing University of Civil Engineering and Architecture.
-He is currently a professor at the Beijing University of Civil Engineering and Architecture.
+He holds a master's degree in Architecture from Yale University and a bachelor's degree from the Beijing University of Civil Engineering and Architecture.
 During his master's degree at Yale, he first received attention for his project "Floating Islands".
-Ma Yansong founded MAD Architects in 2004.
+Ma Yansong founded MAD Architects in 2004, and since then, has been internationally recognized.
+His influence extends across disciplines, including exhibitions, publications, product design, and the arts, reflecting a multidisciplinary vision that continues to shape global discourse.

+Recent Recognition

+In 2025, Ma was named to the TIME100 list of the world's most influential people.
+That same year, he served as curator of the China Pavilion at the Venice Architecture Biennale, further cementing his role as a cultural voice on the international stage.
+In 2026, the American Institute of Architects (AIA) awarded him “Honorary FAIA.”